azbanu/offer-manager/README.md

 All domain fields are mandatory </br>
 No i18n support </br>
-Scheduler can run every 10 seconds without impacting performance.   </br> Offers that expire in between scheduled runs will be captured and set at service layer </br>
-Format in JSON only </br></br>
+Scheduler can run every 10 seconds without impacting performance.   </br> Format in JSON only </br></br>

 <strong>End points</strong></br>